ratnania/mlhiphy/doc/report/01-intro_to_gp.rst

    In particular, the squared exponential covariance function chosen above implies smooth approximations.
 More complex function classes can be accommodated by appropriately choosing kernels.
 For example, non-stationary kernels employing nonlinear warpings of the input space can be constructed to capture discontinuous response. ::

-We have used the pyGPs package to test the kernels written above and customized kernels (See our project on GitHub).
+We have used the pyGPs package to test the kernels written above and customized kernels (see our project on GitHub).
 It seems that the RBF kernels work for most functions at hand.